 I touch more on the significance of the “Lord’s feasts” and how Jesus fulfills them in the first part of my article, Christianity and Islam: Reliability of the Bible (Part 2).

-To learn more about the simplicity of the Gospel go to Cry of the Philippian Jailer.
+To learn more about the simplicity of the Gospel and how you can accept this free gift, go here.

 “Therefore as by the offence of one judgment came upon all men to condemnation; even so by the righteousness of one the free gift came upon all men unto justification of life.
 For as by one man’s disobedience many were made sinners, so by the obedience of one shall many be made righteous.”
 (Romans 5:18-19)